Numerical Algebraic Geometry for Energy Computations on Tensor Train Varieties: Rayleigh-Ritz Optimization and the RR degree

-where $I_B$ is the ideal of the base locus $B\subseteq U$ of $\psi$. \end{proposition} As in the implicit case, we obtain the critical locus after saturating by isotropic quadric. \begin{corollary} The parametric critical locus equals the closure of the parametric Lagrangian locus \eqref{eqn:lagrange-param} after removing the isotropic quadric $Q$. \end{corollary} \begin{proof} If $\hat{x} \in U$ is a critical point of \eqref{eqn:opt-param}, then $\psi(x)^T\psi(x) \neq 0$ and the gradient of $\frac{\psi(x)^TH\psi(x)}{\psi(x)^T\psi(x)}$ is zero at $\hat x$.
-Hence, by the chain rule, we have
+\end{proposition} As in the implicit case, we obtain the critical locus after saturating by isotropic quadric. \begin{corollary} The parametric critical locus equals the closure of the parametric Lagrangian locus \eqref{eqn:lagrange-param} after removing the isotropic quadric $Q$. \end{corollary} \begin{proof} By the quotient rule, a point $\hat{x} \in U$ is a critical point of \eqref{eqn:opt-param} if and only if $g(x) =\psi(\hat x)^T\psi(\hat x)$ is nonzero and \eqref{eqn:2-row-mat} has rank $1$. \end{proof}

-and thus the matrix ${\rm Jac}(\psi)^T\cdot $ has rank $1$.
-This proves that the critical points are contained in the parametric Lagrangian locus.